lynch school of education

 - a second major or interdisciplinary major in the Lynch School.

 The minimum number of credits acceptable for most minors is 18, which may include applicable Core courses.
-The minor in Special Education, however, requires only 12 credits.
+The minor in Special Education (which does not satisfy the required minor for students in Applied Psychology and Human Development), however, requires only 12 credits.
 This is an excellent option as a second minor for Applied Psychology and Human Development majors interested in special needs settings.
-The minor in Organizational Studies-Human Resources, offered in collaboration with the Carroll School of Management, is an excellent option for students planning to work in business or industry.
+The minor in Management and Leadership, offered in collaboration with the Carroll School of Management, is another excellent option for students planning to work in business or industry.
+The Lynch School also offers an interdisciplinary minor in Leadership in Higher Education and Community Settings.
 Students who have a second major automatically fulfill the minor requirement.
 Approved areas of study for both majors and minors are listed under the College of Arts and Sciences, with acceptable interdisciplinary majors listed above.